xray-imaging/2bm-docs/docs/source/ops/item_070.rst

 * **25–35 Hz**: typically associated with the ventilation / mechanical lines.
 * **35–100 Hz**: to capture possible structural resonance modes.

-(Results for this specific run are not yet included here; the layout below is prepared for when the analysis is completed.)

 Instrument and Acquisition Metadata
 -----------------------------------